How to Spot a Declining Tree Before it's Too Late

-Tree removal can be a complicated and potentially hazardous task.
-If a tree has died or ill-healthed, or is at risk to fall, the tree could need to be removed in order to protect property and guarantee safety.
-But how do you tell when a tree must be cut down?
-This article will walk you through the warning signs to be looking at and guide you decide the right time to call in experts.
+Tree removal is a complex and potentially hazardous task.
+If a tree is dead or ill-healthed, or is in danger to fall, the tree could need to be removed to avoid damage to property and make sure that the tree is safe.
+How do you know if a tree needs to be removed?
+This article will take you through the signs to watch out for and help you figure out the right time to call the professionals.

-One of the most evident signs that a tree should be removed is when it is dead or dying.
-Dead trees lack leaves and can appear dead.
-If a tree has no leaves or signs of new growth, it is likely dead.
-In addition, the bark of dead trees could be cracked, dry, or peeling.
+One of the evident signs that a tree needs to be removed is when it is dead or dying.
+Dead trees lack leaves and may have a lifeless appearance.
+If a tree doesn’t have leaves or evidence of new growth, it is likely dead.
+Additionally, the bark of dead trees might be dry, cracked or peeling.

-The trees that are sick could pose a danger to the other plants and trees within the vicinity.
-The most common signs of disease on trees are dying leaves, wilted or yellowed branches, and mushroom growth at the root or the trunk.
-If you suspect your tree may be diseased It is essential to have it inspected by a certified arborist.
+Trees with diseases may pose a threat to other plants and trees in the area.
+Common signs of disease on trees are dying leaves, wilted or yellowed branches, and the growth of mushrooms at the bottom or the trunk.
+If you suspect that your tree might be suffering from disease it is important to have it inspected by a certified arborist.

 Leaning Trees